loda-lang/loda-programs/programs/oeis/list2.md

 * [A236257](http://oeis.org/A236257) ([L07 program](236/A236257.asm)): a(n) = 2*n^2 - 7*n + 9.
 * [A236267](http://oeis.org/A236267) ([L07 program](236/A236267.asm)): a(n) = 8n^2 + 3n + 1.
 * [A236283](http://oeis.org/A236283) ([L07 program](236/A236283.asm)): The number of orbits of triples of {1,2,...,n} under the action of the dihedral group of order 2n.
+* [A236305](http://oeis.org/A236305) ([L76 program](236/A236305.asm)): The number of P-positions in the game of Nim with up to 3 piles, allowing for piles of zero, such that the number of objects in each pile does not exceed n.
 * [A236326](http://oeis.org/A236326) ([L25 program](236/A236326.asm)): a(n)*Pi is the total length of irregular spiral (center points: 1, 2, 3, 4, 5; pattern 1) after n rotations.
 * [A236327](http://oeis.org/A236327) ([L23 program](236/A236327.asm)): a(n)*Pi is the total length of irregular spiral (center points: 1, 2, 3, 4, 5; pattern 2) after n rotations.
 * [A236332](http://oeis.org/A236332) ([L11 program](236/A236332.asm)): The number of orbits of 4-tuples of the dihedral group of order 2n acting on {1,2,...,n}.